AbdulRafaySiddiqui/erc20-token-tests/README.md

 ## Hardhat commands

-You can get started at hardhat by following [HardHat Docs](https://hardhat.org/getting-started/), following are some of the useful commands that you can use
+You can get started with hardhat by following [HardHat Docs](https://hardhat.org/getting-started/), following are some of the useful commands that you can use

 - Run tests
     > npx hardhat test